For some of the best landscapes in the world, you must plan a New Zealand South Island road trip. Here’s how to plan a 10-day itinerary for one.

 What not to miss:

-Keep driving up the mountain until you see a little hill with a goat trail, just before you bend around the corner.
+Keep driving up the mountain until you see a little hill with a goat trail.
+It’ll appear just before you bend around the corner.
 Head up the hill and you’ll find the most spectacular 360° views, making for the perfect spot to watch the sunset and have a self-appointed happy hour!

 This little gem of a spot is located right by the side of a dazzling icy blue river and is surrounded by majestic mountains.
 Staying at this site gives you easy access to the Milford Sound, which is only about a 45-minute drive away.
 Although you might share the space with other campers and some pesky sandflies, this campsite really does have the feel of being in the middle of the wilderness, away from all signs of civilization.
 On a clear night, the lack of light pollution makes for a spectacular starry sky.
 Take note that are no facilities on site except a couple of port-a-potty toilets, and you get fresh water from the stream if you need it.
 Definitely no phone reception out here!